nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 description: "I built an interactive, AI-powered training platform for GitHub Actions migration using a new approach with GitHub Copilot Agent Mode.
 Here's how."
 ---

-Organisations are moving from Azure DevOps to GitHub Actions.
+One of my current projects is a migration from Azure DevOps to GitHub Actions.
 I saw a challenge: how to effectively train DevOps teams on new tools in an engaging, practical way?
 Traditional docs and tutorials often miss the mark.
 So, I experimented: using GitHub Copilot's Agent Mode to build an interactive, AI-powered training platform.
 The result was a self-paced, conversational learning experience, guiding users through complex migration scenarios like having an AI tutor.

 ## The Challenge: Making Technical Training Engaging